top of page

 Was located on the E side of F-41

 Torn-down and lumber used to build a Lovelace Rd residence.
-MI One-Room Schools.
+MI One-room schools.
 Britton

 Alcona